-UC’s Student Support Team provides free and confidential pastoral care for all UC students, including domestic, international, local and distance students studying at the College of Education, Health and Human Development.
+UC’s Student Support teams provide free and confidential pastoral care for all UC students, including domestic, international, local and distance students studying at the Faculty of Education.

 UC's Student Support team can help with a range of challenges and queries, including:

 - Adjustment to university and/or New Zealand life

 - Communication and comprehension skills